 Injuries Frequently Claimed in a Job Accident Case

-Industries that demand a enormous amount of physical labor such as construction, have an increased rate of workers being injured or dying.
+Industries that demand an enormous amount of physical labor such as construction, have an increased rate of workers being injured or dying.
 Sometimes the injury that was sustained did not happen in one event but was progressive through a period of time.
 Even though there are some industries that can be more hazardous than others this does not mean that strict safety regulations are not in place.
 If employers do not double-check that the work environment and equipment are safe it could cost the company thousands of dollars.
 If the injury is life-threatening it could cause someone their livelihood.

 The most common work accident injuries are:

 - Sprains: A sprain is classified as a torn ligament.
 Fibrous tissue is the band between your bones that connects the bones together.
-When that bond is compromised the injury victim can experience severe pain, bruising and swelling.
-One common symptom most people who have suffered from sprains recalled that they heard an actual pop in the area that was affected.
+When that bond is compromised the injury victim can experience severe pain, bruising, and swelling.
+One common symptom most people who have suffered from sprains recalled is that they heard an actual pop in the area that was affected.
 Sprains regularly occur in places of the body such as the ankles and knees.
 Heavy lifting can result in a serious sprain.
 Physical therapy and rest are the most common forms of treatment that are associated with work sprains.

 - Lacerations: Cuts and even amputations can occur for a plethora of reasons.
 These reasons can include a worker rushing to meet a target date, there is a lack of improper training methods or an employee did not wear the proper safety gear when working with heavy machinery.
 In one year, the Bureau of Labor Statistics released that 143,000 workers suffered from a hand injury.
 Although it is possible for someone to live without a hand, it can be impossible for someone to work without a hand.
 People who usually experience lacerations in their hands have also lost fingers.
 With the proper gloves and training, hand lacerations can be prevented.

 - Slip and falls: Each year over one million people are admitted to the emergency room due to a slip and fall accident.
 As a result, people can sustain broken bones or a traumatic head injury.
-Workers experience a slip and fall due to hazards that involve slippery floors, tripping over electric cords or uneven steps.
-Safety measures that can prevent your employees from being in a slip and fall accident are having proper lighting in the building, checking if floors are dry, making sure there are safety warnings throughout the establishment and also training an employee properly so they may perform their duties safely.
+Workers experience a slip and fall due to hazards that involve slippery floors, tripping over electric cords, or uneven steps.
+Safety measures that can prevent your employees from being in a slip and fall accident are having proper lighting in the building, checking if floors are dry, making sure there are safety warnings throughout the establishment, and also training an employee properly so they may perform their duties safely.

 What if I was Working Under the Table in California?